LoganDark/initbuntu/README.md

 Notice
 ------

 Docker does not virtualize the kernel.
-This means that if your kernel does not support systemd, it will not start.
+This means that if your kernel does not support systemd, initbuntu will not start.
 This is a known issue with slackware+initbuntu and cannot be fixed.